nyu-mll/jiant/README.md

 ```
 @misc{wang2019jiant,
-    author = {Alex Wang and Ian F. Tenney and Yada Pruksachatkun and Katherin Yu and Jan Hula and Patrick Xia and Raghu Pappagari and Shuning Jin and R. Thomas McCoy and Roma Patel and Yinghui Huang and Jason Phang and Edouard Grave and Haokun Liu and Najoung Kim and Phu Mon Htut and Thibault F'{e}vry and Berlin Chen and Nikita Nangia and Anhad Mohananey and Katharina Kann and Shikha Bordia and Nicolas Patry and David Benton and Ellie Pavlick and Samuel R. Bowman},
+    author = {Alex Wang and Ian F. Tenney and Yada Pruksachatkun and Katherin Yu and Jan Hula and Patrick Xia and Raghu Pappagari and Shuning Jin and R. Thomas McCoy and Roma Patel and Yinghui Huang and Jason Phang and Edouard Grave and Haokun Liu and Najoung Kim and Phu Mon Htut and Thibault F\'evry and Berlin Chen and Nikita Nangia and Anhad Mohananey and Katharina Kann and Shikha Bordia and Nicolas Patry and David Benton and Ellie Pavlick and Samuel R. Bowman},
     title = {\texttt{jiant} 1.2: A software toolkit for research on general-purpose text understanding models},
     howpublished = {\url{http://jiant.info/}},
     year = {2019}